How are share investments analysed using dividends, yields and price-earnings ratios?

 What this dot point is asking

-NESA wants you to compute the financial return on a share investment in two parts (income from dividends, and capital gain or loss from price changes), and to compute related ratios such as dividend yield and price-earnings ratio.
+NESA (the body that sets the HSC exam) wants you to work out the return on a share investment in two parts.
+The first part is income from dividends.
+The second is capital gain or loss, which is the money made or lost when the share price changes.
+You also need to find related ratios, such as the dividend yield and the price-earnings ratio.

 The answer